 Another scientist of the day, Claude Bernard, entered into the argument and said that it was actually the “milieu” or the environment that is all important to the disease process.
 Microbes do change and evolve, but how they do so is a result of the environment (or terrain) to which they are exposed.
 Hence, for Bechamp, microbes, being pleomorphic, will change according to the environment to which they are exposed.
 Therefore, disease in the body, as a biological process, will develop and manifest dependent upon the state of the internal biological terrain.
 At the core of that terrain, is pH.

 Both men acknowledged certain aspects of each other’s research, but it Pasteur was the stronger, more flamboyant, and more vocal opponent when compared to the quiet Bechamp.
 Pasteur also came from wealth and had the right family connections.
 He went to great lengths to disprove Bechamp’s view.
 Pasteur eventually managed to convince the scientific community that his view alone was correct.
-Bechamp felt that this diverted science down a deplorable road – a road that held only half the truth.
+Bechamp felt that this diverted science down a deplorable road –

 On his deathbed, Pasteur finally acknowledged Bechamp’s work and said, “Bernard was correct: the microbe is nothing: the terrain is everything.”
 It was a 180 degree turnaround.
 With his death imminently at hand, he as much as admitted that his germ theory had flaws.
 But his admission fell on deaf ears.
 It was far too late.
 It could not reverse the inertia of ideas that had already been accepted by mainstream science at that time.
 Allopathic (drug based) medicine was firmly entrenched on the road that was paved by Pasteur.